AmbiqAI/neuralSPOT/docs/developer_notes.md

 > will be linked into NS binaries.

 ### 12-15-2022 - CM
-NeuralSPOT is moving to version 1.0.0.
+neuralSPOT is moving to version 1.0.0.
 As we exit Version Zero, we'll start being more formal about code changes and release schedules:

 * API compatibility will be maintained across major releases
 * Bug fixes and transparent code updates will be tracked via minor and revision version updates